zNaLa/docs/docs/Invite Troubleshooting.md

 id: invite_troubleshooting
 title: Invite Troubleshooting
 ---
-Rythm won't join my server!!!
-Emergency help please!!
+Rythm won't join my server!!
+This is an emergency what do I do?!

 ## When adding Rythm, I can't see my server in the list!
 ### Are you signed into the correct account?